leewtai/leewtai.github.io/courses/stat_computing/homeworks/hw1.md

 #### Q5
-The student with no section (`sec=NA`) is actually the row that records the total possible points for each item and not a real student.
+The student with no section (`sec=NA`) is actually the row that records the total possible points for each assignment and is not a real student.
 Please write **the code** that extracts the fake student data using boolean vectors (this will be used in the future homeworks when we need to convert the grades into percentages).
+In other words, we want a variable with only the data from the fake student.
 Hint: `is.na()` can detect whether a value is an `NA` value in a vector.

 #### Q6
-Since the homework has a different weight from the other items, we often need to process it separately.
+Since the homework has a different weight from the other assignments, we often need to process it separately.
-Please write **the code** that can extract the columns that correspond to the homework columns.
+Please write **the code** that can extract the columns that correspond to the homework columns, i.e. create a subset of data that only contains the homework scores.
+Please name your variable sensibly.

 #### Q7
 Please write **the code** that can subset the data for students in the first section, i.e.